igorvieira/crawlerPosts/README.md

 Open in localhost:3000

+#Exemplo

 For this example I used the site of the jovemnerd to be able to get the main subjects of nerdcasts.

+##First

-First I went to the site and inspected the elements to get the page data.
+I went to the site and inspected the elements to get the page data.

 ![JovemNerd] (https://github.com/IgorVieira/crawlerPosts/blob/master/images/foto1.png?raw=true)

+##Second

-Second, I took the elements that contained the data and the url.
+I took the elements that contained the data and the url.

 ![JovemNerd] (https://github.com/IgorVieira/crawlerPosts/blob/master/images/foto2.png?raw=true)
 Then I added them all to my data mining, and I saved all the data on the page to my database.